75 (Mostly) Free, Fun, and Cheap Things to Do with Kids

 - Set up a Nerf gun battle.
 Borrow Nerf guns from friends or find them cheap and build up a stockpile.
 Create barriers and a maze in the backyard.
 Divide into teams and go to town!

 - Have a tea party.
-Have your kids break out their dress up duds or princess gowns, complete with big hats and gloves.
-Serve apple juice in tea cups and finger sandwiches on fancy plates.
+Have your kids break out their dress-up duds or princess gowns, complete with big hats and gloves.
+Serve apple juice in teacups and finger sandwiches on fancy plates.

 - Help your kids host a yard sale.
-Have them pull together stuff to sell, price it and set up the yard sale.
+Have them pull together stuff to sell, price it, and set up the yard sale.
 Help them with getting it listed on Facebook Marketplace, Craigslist, and other yard sale sites.
 Let them keep the profits for their work.
 Use it as a chance to show them how to divide their earnings between savings, bills, and fun money.

 - Catch fireflies.
 Save some glass food jars and punch small holes in the lid.
 Throw some grass in there and get to catching those bugs.
+It’s one of the best part of summer, and it’s free!

 - Play hopscotch.
 Break out the chalk and clear the cars out of the driveway.

 - Break out your jump ropes and do some Double Dutch.
 See if you can remember not only how to do double dutch, but if you can remember the songs and rhymes you used to sing.
-No judgement if you have to google it, it’s been a while for me too. 😉
+No judgment if you have to google it, it’s been a while for me too. 😉